CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_suppression_rule.md

 - `resource_names` (Set of String) Set of resource names.
 An Asset will match if its resource name is included in this set.
 - `resource_types` (Set of String) Set of resource types.
 Examples: `AWS::S3::Bucket`, `compute.googleapis.com/Instance`, `Microsoft.ContainerService/managedClusters`.
 An Asset will match if its resource type is included in this set.
 - `service_categories` (Set of String) Set of service categories.
 Examples: `Compute`, `Identity`, `Networking`.
 An Asset will match if its cloud service category is included in this set.
-- `tags` (Set of String) Set of tags.
+- `tags` (Map of String) Map of tags.
 These must match the k=v format.
-An Asset will match if at least one of its tags is included in this set.
+An Asset will match if any of its tag key-value pairs match those specified in this map.

 <a id="nestedatt--rule_selection_filter"></a>